 - Improve Your Design (Iterations, Iterations, Iterations!)

-Prototyping is design step where a few key design solutions are chosen to make completely and to be tested in as real of a setting as possible.
-That is multiple fully functioning solutions are written, fabricated or crafted and those design solutions are put into as real of a testing as is possible.
+Prototyping is the design step where a several design solutions are chosen to head to live testing.
+This means multiple fully functioning solutions are written, fabricated or crafted and those design solutions are put into as real of a testing as is possible.
 Prototypes are not merely conceptual, are not models and are rarely made of cardboard.
 Prototypes are the real deal.

 Let’s talk about those three you picked to prototype.
 It shouldn’t just be three of your favorite ideas, instead, you want to pick three concepts to prototype that appear to have different risk and reward.

-- Rational – Pick a group favorite, or what seems most like what your school would likely do.
+- Rational – Pick an idea that seems most like what your school would likely do.